Twelve Days Morocco Grand Tour

 From Merzouga via Todra Valley, Dades Valley to Ouarzazate

-Your camel trek comes first.
-Then you’ll visit a Gnawa village before traveling overland to the oasis city of Ouarzazate.
-It is a strategic city located on the way leading to all corners of Morocco and into Europe.
-On the way, you’ll stop at a small private museum that exhibits excellent exhibits showcasing the local art, culture, and history.
-You’ll additionally visit the impressive Todra Valley and Gorge, with Berber villages on either side of the lush palmeraie that slices through the brown rocky desert.
-We have a stop for a tasty lunch and then travel along the southern slopes of the High Atlas range and through the Dades Valley, known for its roses until you reach Ouarzazate.
+After your camel trekking experience, we’ll visit a charming Gnawa village before continuing our journey to the oasis city of Ouarzazate.
+This city holds great strategic importance as it serves as a gateway to all corners of Morocco and beyond, connecting various routes to Europe.
+Along the way, we’ll make a stop at a small private museum where you can admire fascinating exhibits showcasing the local art, culture, and history.
+Our adventure continues as we explore the magnificent Todra Valley and Gorge, with picturesque Berber villages nestled on either side of the lush palm groves that cut through the rugged brown desert landscape.
+We’ll pause for a delightful lunch before traveling along the scenic southern slopes of the High Atlas range and passing through the enchanting Dades Valley, renowned for its fragrant roses.
+Our journey culminates in reaching Ouarzazate, a city rich in history and allure

 Ouarzazate via Ait Ben Haddou to Marrakech